top of page

 Ironically, people pleasing, at its core, is actually all about You.

-People pleasing is a learned survival strategy that was picked up in early childhood and has become part of your subconscious programming.
+People pleasing is a learned survival strategy picked up in early childhood that has become part of your subconscious programming.
 It’s a protection mechanism to meet your deepest needs: to be safe, to be at ease (the absence of uncomfortable feelings), and to belong.

 Now before we dive deeper into the root of people pleasing, and how to begin healing from it, let’s get clear on what people pleasing can look like.